-Purchase Order General Conditions
+Purchase and Work Order General Conditions

 IMPORTANT: The commencement of performing services or the provision of the supplies by the Vendor is deemed to constitute acceptance by the Vendor of the general and specific conditions as stated in the Purchase Order General Conditions.